Davidfvillamil/Todo-list/README.md

 # Project description:
-This is a functional todo list program in which tasks can be added and deleted depending on its status
+This is a functional todo list program in which tasks can be added and deleted depending on the completition status

 # How to Run:
 1. Open index.html on prefered browser